nxskok/stad29-notes/slides_d29.md

 * Does so by searching for linear combination of original variables that best separates data into groups (canonical variables).

 * Assumption here that groups are known (for data we have).
-If trying to "best separate" data into unknown groups, see *cluster analysis* xxx.
+If trying to "best separate" data into unknown groups, see *cluster analysis*.

 * Examples: revisit seed yield and weight data, peanut data, professions/activities data; remote-sensing data.

-## Packages xxx
+## Packages

 ```r
 library(MASS)